openshift-labs/devops-oab-guides/README.md

 * Promote Releases to Production
 * Zero-Downtime Deployment in Production

+*CAUTION: if using 2 clusters (dev, prod) for these labs, make sure the prod cluster image registry is accessible from the dev cluster*

 # Run Guides Locally for Development
 ```
 $ git clone https://github.com/openshift-labs/devops-oab-guides.git